-The Emergency Ultrasound Division promotes the use of bedside ultrasound in the evaluation and management of patient in the emergency department.
+The Emergency Ultrasound Division promotes the use of bedside ultrasound in the evaluation and management of patients in the Emergency Department.
 Using portable technology and goal-directed exams, we can assess basic cardiac function, abdominal pain, and thoracic disorders at the bedside.
 Ultrasound is also widely employed to assist in bedside procedures such as central and peripheral venous access, paracentesis, abscess aspiration, and others.

-The Division's educational website, records more than 70,000 annual page views from more than 100 countries.
-The educational videos and ultrasound tutorials on our YouTube channel have over 75,000 views and over 800 subscribers.
+The Division's educational website, records more than 70,000 annual page views from over 100 countries.
+The educational videos and ultrasound tutorials on our YouTube channel have over 400,000 views.
 The Division, in collaboration with Cardiology, runs a longitudinal ultrasound curriculum for medical students.
 During the Gross Anatomy course, students are exposed to the dynamic anatomy of the moving heart to augment their dissections.
 Surface anatomy dovetails with ultrasound assessments of vessels and joints, revealing the anatomy beneath the skin surface.
 The physical examination course (PREP) contains basic ultrasound assessments focused on anatomy (year 1) and common pathological states (year 2).
 All fourth-year students are trained in basic cardiovascular assessment using ultrasound as part of the Introduction to Internship course.

 The Division also runs an emergency ultrasound elective for third and fourth-year students, and organizes an ultrasound orientation for all students rotating through the Emergency Medicine elective.
 A two-week ultrasound rotation is mandatory for all first-year Emergency Medicine residents, and introductory courses in ultrasound have been offered to residents from emergency medicine, internal medicine, obstetrics, and family medicine.